FOSS-Archives/Bare-License/README.md

    + **This would include an explicit, perpetual, no-charge, royalty-free, & non-exclusive patent-license *(along with any & all other relevant grants)*
    to make, have made, use, offer and/or sell, import, and/or otherwise transfer the relevant Work(s)

-   If there was ever to be a question regarding the terms or intention of this license, then the most open & permissive  (or defending) opinion shall take precedence over any & all other options.
+   If there was ever to be a question regarding the terms or intention of this license, then the most open & permissive  (or the user defending) opinion shall take precedence over any & all other options.
+   This is because of the same reasons as stated before; the intention behind this license is to allow users to do what they would like & as they see fit, also to atleast have all the same rights that the Public Domain would provide.
+(Whether under local or international interpretations)

    --- END OF LICENSE ---